-Well-drained, loamy to light heavy soil that is deep and rich in organic matter is required for growing amla tree.
+Well-drained, loamy to light heavy soil that is deep and rich in organic matter is required for Growing Amla tree.
 A pH level can be between slightly acidic to slightly alkaline.
-The waterlogged and clay-rich soil is detrimental and must be avoided, same is the case with too sandy soils.
+Amend the soil with plenty of organic matter at the time of planting.

 Amla Tree Care

-Since you are growing it for yourself, our recommendation is to use only natural fertilizers.
-Application of aged manure is sufficient for this tree.
-Although, if the tree is producing poorly you can fertilize it with fruit fertilizer according to the product’s instructions.
+Since you are growing it yourself, we recommend using only natural fertilizers.
+The application of aged manure is sufficient for this tree.
+Although, if the tree is producing poorly, you can feed it with a balanced liquid fertlizer once in 3-5 weeks.

 Pests and Diseases

 In diseases, it can be infected by rust.
-Pest like caterpillars, mealybugs or other general garden pests may infect it.
+Pests like caterpillars, mealybugs, or other general garden pests may infect it.

-Growing amla tree from seed takes around five years to produce fruits.
-Fruits are hard and glossy, of dull green color and generally appear from January to March in tropics.
+Growing Amla tree from seed takes around five years to produce fruits.
+Fruits are hard and glossy, of dull green color, and generally appear from January to March in the tropics.

 It is ideal for harvesting fruits in February when they turn opaque and dull green-yellow from light green.
 The mature fruits are harder, and you can check by shaking them vigorously.
 Use long bamboo poles with hooks to pluck them.